0XABSTRACT/Exchange-Art-Sales-Bot/README.md

 ### Create a new hidden file called Exchange-Art-Sales-Bot/.env

-This new .env file will follow the same format as the tempenv file but it will contain all of your unique constants, API keys, and tokens for request access.
+This new .env file will follow the same format and contain the same variables as the tempenv file.
+However, it will contain all of your unique constants, API keys, and tokens for request access that were assigned to our developer accounts at Discord and Twitter.

 The .env file also contains a link to the Exchange.art NFT collection url.
 Set the line containing COLLECTION_URL to the collection's url you wish to track.